 - Disable the passing/failing status and display Import Only

 - Remove all previous test results

 - Hide parts of the UI that are no longer applicable

-If you wish to see everywhere that a test is imported, the list can be found under Settings > Miscellaneous in the test.
+If you wish to see everywhere that a test is imported, the list can be found on the test detail view for tests that are marked as “Import Only”.
+If that option is not enabled, you can still see the list under Settings > Modularization in the test.
 There is a section called “Importing Tests”.
 Clicking the “Fetch” button will load a complete list of tests that import the current test across your entire organization.